MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/test/publish-test-results.md

 > [!NOTE]
 > **Duration** is used only when **Date started** and **Date completed** are not available.
 >
-> The fully Qualified name format for **testName** is **Namespace.Testclass.Methodname** with a character limit of 512.
+> The fully qualified name format for **testName** is **Namespace.Testclass.Methodname** with a character limit of 512.
 If the test is data driven and has parameters, the character limit will include the parameters.

 <a name="docker"></a>